forrestdavis/ExperimentNorming/README.md

 * sent_i_word_k_sup_[MODEL] - Surprisal at the word for the MODEL
 * sent_i_word_k_sim_[MODEL] - Similarity (if RSA) between the last hidden layer for the baseline and the word for the MODEL

+For ADAPT the columns are as follows:
+* LOW - First column of sentences from input stimuli file
+* HIGH_ENT - Entropy of verb given in input stimuli file (second column in stimuli file)
+* MODEL_delta - Change in surprisal at the final word after MODEL one-shot learns sentence
+* avg_delta - Average change in surprisal at the final word after each model one-shot learns sentence
+* HIGH - third column of sentences from input stimuli file
+* HIGH_ENT - Entropy of verb given in input stimuli file (fourth column in stimuli file)
+* MODEL_delta - Change in surprisal at the final word after MODEL one-shot learns sentence
+* avg_delta - Average change in surprisal at the final word after each model one-shot learns sentence

 The directory vocab_info includes information about the frequency of words in the training corpora.
 Including:
 * raw_vocab - The vocabulary of the models